Carson Kelly Player Props: Diamondbacks vs. Giants

 Giants Pitching Rankings

-- The Giants' 3.97 team ERA ranks 10th across all MLB pitching staffs.
+- The Giants have the 10th-ranked team ERA among all MLB pitching staffs (3.94).

-- His most recent appearance came on Wednesday against the Oakland Athletics, when the righty went six scoreless innings while giving up three hits.
+- In his most recent outing on Wednesday against the Oakland Athletics, the righty tossed six scoreless innings while surrendering three hits.

+- In 19 games this season, the 35-year-old has amassed an ERA of 2.97, with 8.5 strikeouts per nine innings.
+Opponents are batting .274 against him.

 © 2023 Data Skrive.
 All rights reserved.